-Designed for the prospective teacher education candidate to examine and understand one's values, beliefs, motivations, and goals; to be aware of and able to evaluate one's personal learning characteristics; to be knowledgeable about the developmental stages in becoming a teacher; the history of education in the United States; and to develop a view of education as related to self, students, teachers, schools, community, the teaching profession, foundations, reform, and the future.
+Designed for the prospective teacher education candidate to examine and understand one's values, beliefs, motivations, and goals; to be aware of and able to evaluate one's personal learning characteristics; to be knowledgeable about the developmental stages in becoming a teacher; the history of education in the USA; and to develop a view of education as related to self, students, teachers, schools, community, the teaching profession, foundations, reform, and the future.
 Draws heavily upon class participation, classroom observations, research, and oral and written communication skills.
-Completion with a C or better required for all elementary and secondary education majors.
-Requires 10 hours of field experience.
+Required of all education majors.
+Six hours of field experience required.
+Grade of C or better required.
+Prerequisite for all education courses in professional sequence.
 OFFERED: Sem.
 I, II.